Truck Driving Jobs with Rider Programs: A Comprehensive Guide

 How Do FMCSA Regulations Impact Rider Programs for Truck Drivers?

-Added FMCSA §392.60 compliance details Truck driving jobs with rider programs must adhere to strict U.S. DOT safety regulations while offering unique companionship benefits.
-Under FMCSA §392.60, passengers are permitted but companies must maintain:
+Truck driving jobs with rider programs must comply with strict U.S. Department of Transportation (DOT) safety regulations while providing unique companionship benefits.
+Under the FMCSA §392.60, passengers are allowed in commercial motor vehicles, but companies are required to uphold important safety measures, including:

 Which Major U.S. Carriers Offer the Best Rider Programs in 2024?